City of Brampton Logo

 Personnel: How many film production personnel will be involved?

-- Extras – background performers
+• Extras – background performers

 Insurance, Sets, Fees

-Insurance: Ask for your site to be named as the additional insured on the production company’s insurance policy.
+Insurance: Ask for your property to be named as the additional insured on the production company’s insurance policy.
 A cross liability clause should be included.
 Ask for a copy of the certificate prior to commencement of filming.

 Set Dressing: What modifications or changes to the site will be required?
 Will any restoration be needed?